-We’ve spoken to stylists across the country about their business advice and what drives them in the beauty and wellness industry.
-When asked what they are most passionate about, one common answer continues to rise above the rest: their client experience.
+We’ve spoken to stylists across the country about their business advice and what drives them in the beauty and wellness industry and what they are most passionate about, one common answer continues to rise above the rest: their client experience.

 Any barber, esthetician, or stylist knows the impact they have on a client goes far beyond a haircut or facial.
 They have the power to make clients feel beautiful, to make them feel listened to, comforted, and in some situations, safe and at home.
 Many clients are in need of extra care, and we wanted to see what kind of compromises pros make to ensure their clients feel valued.